 This course meets the financial literacy requirement.
-Fee: This course requires a student fee.

 FASHION DESIGN AND SELECTION

 This course is primarily a hands-on course that emphasizes textile and pattern selection and construction techniques.
 This class would be helpful in developing a portfolio for students interested in majoring in fashion industry in college.
 This course requires advanced manual dexterity skills and moderate technical abilities.